Château Carbonnieux 2025

 Other characteristics

-This vintage has an alcohol content of 14% with a pH of 3.11.
-The yield for this harvest reaches 25 hectoliters per hectare.
+This vintage has an alcohol content of 14% and a pH of 3.11.
+The yield for this harvest reached 25 hectoliters per hectare.

 The sunny and balanced expression of a great Pessac-Léognan wine